mingyuu2/mingyuu2/README.md

 <p align="center">
 👋 Hi there! 👋
 <br>
-I am a student majoring in computer science.
+I am a student majoring in computer science. <br>
-I'm not good enough, but I want to improve my programming skills, so I'm stuyding.
+I'm not good enough, but I want to improve my programming skills, so I'm stuyding. <br>
 </p>